surma/surma.dev/content/things/compile-js.md

 }
 ```

 `inner_function` is a closure that gets returned from `outer_function`.
+Every
-Every time `inner_function` gets invoked, it should increment
+time `inner_function` gets invoked, it should increment `i` by one and return
-`i` by one and return the new value.
-However, `i` was allocated on the stack of `outer_function`, which has since gone out of scope.
+the new value.
+However, `i` was allocated on the stack of `outer_function`,
+which has since gone out of scope.
 That's bad.

-However, using `[=]` to capture variables as a copy is not a solution either as they are, well, copies.
-The solution
+Capturing by copy it is!
+However, that means that we have, well, copies.
+And what I'm trying to do here is to work on the same value.
+The solution is
-is as simple as it is ugly: I wrapped the underlying `box` of any `JSValue` in yet another `shared_ptr`.
-This way I can distinguish between a
+as simple as it is ugly: I wrapped the underlying `box` of any `JSValue` in
+yet another `shared_ptr`.
+This means that a copy of `JSValue` will actually
+contain a reference to the same box.
+To copy a value, I added a function called
+`some_js_value.boxed_value()`.
+This way I can distinguish between a _value_ and
-_value_ and a _value binding_.
+a _value binding_.

 |||codediff|cpp
   class JSValue {